 As you make your way through the game, it becomes painfully obvious (but in a good way) that you are nothing more than a pawn in something bigger.
-For the majority of the game you are used by the Camarilla (organized vampire group with the most power) prince LaCroix, the de facto Anarch leader Nines Rodriguez who seems more straight and honest, Anarch supporter and Baron of Hollywood Isaac Abrams (who is a sharp contrast from the actual Anarchs), and later on the local Kuei-jin leader Ming Xiao.
+For the majority of the game you are used by the Camarilla (organized vampire group with the most power) prince LaCroix, the legendary Anarch figure Smiling Jack, Anarch supporter and Baron of Hollywood Isaac Abrams (who is a sharp contrast from the actual Anarchs), Nosferatu primogen Gary, and later on the local Kuei-jin leader Ming Xiao.
 Every one of these factions has an explorable HQ if you want to call it that.
 It is never clear who, if anyone, can be trusted, nor is it made clear what their true intents are.
-Even the first character you meet, Smiling Jack, a high ranking Anarch member, keeps throwing “What-ifs” at you if you choose to speak to him in Downtown LA, gauging your thoughts and reactions but leaving it at that.
+Even the first character you meet, Smiling Jack, keeps throwing “What-ifs” at you if you choose to speak to him in Downtown LA, gauging your thoughts and reactions but leaving it at that.
 Planting ideas in your head, trying to sow dissention in the ranks of the Camarilla through you.

 Every character and every quest, including side quests, adds to the whole.
 They all serve as world building and thematic exposition.
 These characters and quests are often different thematically; some rooted in philosophy, some serve to introduce new classic horror elements to the story and put a twist on them to make them unique, others social commentary and often satirical, others making fun of stereotypes.
 So multifaceted that you never know what to expect, such that it takes you by surprise emotionally, only adding to its potency and effectiveness.
 But they all fit, they all create different emotion, and they are all powerful and showcase a high level of writing talent that is very rare in gaming.

 Bloodlines doesn’t waste any time either, no filler quests or massive unused space.
 It’s hard to find room for improvement as far as the writing, role-playing, and quests go.
 It is so far ahead of the RPGs we get today in writing, world design, and in how much role-playing is possible.
-Like some of the other greatest RPGs such as Fallout 2, Fallout: New Vegas, Planescape: Torment, and Neverwinter Nights 2: Mask of the Betrayer, Bloodlines is extremely dialogue heavy.
+Like some of the other greatest RPGs such as Fallout, Fallout 2, Fallout: New Vegas, Planescape: Torment, and Neverwinter Nights 2: Mask of the Betrayer, Bloodlines is extremely dialogue heavy.
 What I will remember most about Bloodlines is my interactions with other characters, and how unique they are for every playthrough.
 It ranks on tier 3 of our RPG tier list.
 I think if Troika had time to finish it, it would’ve been either a tier 2 RPG by those standards, or perhaps tier 3 would be exclusively occupied by Bloodlines and the rest would get knocked back a tier.

 It’s well known that Bloodlines was badly rushed, which is why it’s unplayable without an unofficial patch.
-It’s also why the last quarter of the game moves too quickly, why Chinatown has too little content, and why there is a lot less variation and use of social skills in the last quarter of the game compared to the rest.
+It’s also why the last quarter of the game moves too quickly without the Unofficial Patch – why Chinatown has too little content, and why there is a lot less variation and use of social skills in the last quarter of the game compared to the rest.
 It was rushed, and it shows.
 The writing and amount of content and quality of content (quest design) in the last quarter does not demonstrate the excellence shown by the rest of the game.
 It’s not terrible, but it doesn’t quite do the game justice.
 But again, with the Unofficial Patch and its restored cut content, this discrepancy is reduced, and the last act barely feels rushed anymore.
 Bugs still exist though.

 From an era of superior RPGs, Bloodlines still stands out as one of the very best.
-Thus, compared to the RPGs today, well there hardly is a comparison.
+Thus, compared to the RPGs today there’s no comparison.
 Bloodlines has much better than average writing, far more role-playing, but unlike today’s RPGs it was actually trying not only to innovate but to elevate the genre.
-Fallout: New Vegas was really the last RPG that tried to do this, although Divinity: Original Sin raised the bar for tactical fantasy RPG combat.
+Fallout: New Vegas was really the last RPG that tried to do this, although Divinity: Original Sin raised the bar for physics and environmental interaction in cRPGs.

 Because of the state of the gaming industry today, playing Vampire: The Masquerade – Bloodlines is a real treat, but on the other hand it is saddening because such innovative, unique, and complex RPGs are certainly a thing of the past now.